 I created this dish on the fly and it all came about because I had four big beautiful portobello mushrooms, some frozen spinach, and a whole bunch of feta.
 The best part is it came together in minutes.

-What’s great about this recipe is it's not fussy.
+What’s great about this recipe is that it's not fussy.
 If you want more feta, add more feta.
-The dill also adds extra flavor.
+Honestly, I add a lot because I love it.
 It’s all good.

-An egg and some breadcrumbs are used to bind the spinach mixture.
-I found that without the breadcrumbs, the mixture was too loose which made it messy when cutting into bite-size pieces.
+An egg and breadcrumbs are used to bind the spinach mixture.
+I found that without the breadcrumbs, the mixture was too loose, which made it messy when cutting into bite-size pieces.
 Without the binders, it would just be a messy spinach dish with chunks of mushrooms.

-To give these spinach and feta stuffed portobello mushrooms a nice finish, I top with some toasted, buttered breadcrumbs.
-I use the same skillet I saute the spinach in and I don’t bother to clean it.
-It’s not a big deal because these crumbs are topping the spinach so if there is a stray tiny piece of spinach or onion it’s not going to matter.
+To give these spinach and feta stuffed portobello mushrooms a nice finish, I top them with some toasted, buttered breadcrumbs.
+I use the same skillet I saute the spinach in, and I don’t bother to clean it.
+It's all going to the same place!

+Here they are all cooked.
 You get the meatiness from the portobello, the delicious combination of spinach and feta in the filling, and a slight crispy crunch from the golden buttered breadcrumbs on top.
 This is a great meal!
-If you have smaller mushrooms, you can serve it alongside beef or whatever you like.

 Garlic butter mushrooms with cognac and tarragon